dicaso/pyni/docs/source/index.rst

 ..
-Ninklings documentation master file, created by sphinx-quickstart on Fri Feb  2 11:11:24 2018.
+Pyni documentation master file, created by sphinx-quickstart on Fri Feb  2 11:11:24 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ninklings's documentation!
+Welcome to Pyni's documentation!
 =====================================

 .. toctree::